deriv-com/flutter-chart/README.md

 );
 ```

-Chart will call `onLoadHistory` callback when missing historical data on the left is scrolled into view.
+Chart will call `onLoadHistory` callback when user scrolls back and gap with no data is scrolled into view.
+(Gap will be filled with loading animation.)
 Chart will pass `count`, which is a number of candles that should be appended to front of the `candles` list.

 ```dart